thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-1.md

 lando yarn create nuxt app .
 ```

+When running this command it will interactively prompt you for some options for
+our `mynuxt` app.
+Be sure to select `axios` as we'll need that for our API calls.

 This will pull in nuxt and the needed dependencies and will take a minute or
 two.
 Once it completes restart the app: